Also known as:

 Threat Summary:

-Still fairly common in much of range, however, less numerous at edges of range and declining with habitat loss in many peripheral areas.
-Has been subjected to very heavy trapping for trade (over 60,000 birds as of 2015).
+Still fairly common in much of its range, however, is declining with habitat loss in many peripheral areas.
+Has been subject to very heavy trapping for trade (over 60,000 birds as of 2015).
+This species is suspected to lose 20.9-35.3% of suitable habitat within its distribution over three generations (38 years) based on a model of Amazonian deforestation.
+However, given the species’ tolerance of fragmentation/degradation/edge effects and/or the extent of overall losses, it is suspected to decline by <25% over three generations.

 Range: